Quasiparticle cooling algorithms for quantum many-body state preparation: Noise effects

 We have compared the predictions of the noisy kinetic equation and MPS simulations in the presence of noise, finding again a good agreement in the parameter regimes accessible to MPS (moderate value of noise strength, or moderate times at a very weak noise).
 We refer the reader to Appendix \ref{app:noise} for a comparison of the steady state occupations, also for different coupling strengths.
 The rate equation, however, allows us to study system sizes and parameter regimes far beyond the reach of matrix product state simulations~\footnote{The steady state can be efficiently found by root-finding algorithms, after the cooling and noise-induced rates have been calculated via Wick's theorem.
 In practice, the system reaches its steady state quickly and we evolve the rate equation in time until the quasiparticle occupations have effectively converged.}.

 In Fig.~\ref{fig5}a, we illustrate the quasiparticle density in the steady state, obtained from the kinetic equation, as a function of the noise strength.
 For simplicity, we choose $\gamma_{d}=\gamma_{\phi}=\gamma$ and fix auxiliary density $N_A = N_S$.
-We focus on the MCP with $T=2\beta = 6\pi/\Delta$.
+We focus on the MCP with $T=\beta = 6\pi/\Delta$.
 We observe a qualitatively different behavior in the two phases, in line with above results on noiseless cooling.
-In the PM phase, the steady state quasiparticle density decays as a power-law function of noise, $n^\infty_{\rm PM}\propto \gamma^a$, $a\approx 1$, with little dependence on the system size.
+In the PM phase, the steady state quasiparticle density decays as a power-law function of noise, $n^\infty_{\rm PM}\propto \gamma^a$, $a\approx 1$, and is independent of the system size for $N_S \gtrsim 10$.
 In the AFM phase, in contrast, the density displays a power-law scaling which depends on system size, $n^{\infty}_{\rm AFM} \propto \gamma^{b(N_S)}$.
 For small systems and weak noise, we observe similar scaling to the PM, with $b\approx 1$; as either the system size or noise strength is increased, we find a crossover to a different power $b\approx 1/2$.

 The utility of the kinetic theory is demonstrated with the following simplified versions of the kinetic equations, which capture the observed features in Fig.~\ref{fig5}a: In the PM phase, where single-quasiparticle processes can occur throughout the system (bulk and edge), the evolution of the occupation number $n_k(t)$ is given by